wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_avax.import.md

 ---
-title: avax:avax.import \[WebSocket\] {disallowed}
+title: avax.import  {disallowed} - Avalanche
-description: Finalize the transfer of a non-AVAX or AVAX from the X-Chain to theC-Chain.
-Before this method is called, you must call the X-Chainsavm.export method with assetID AVAX to initiate the transfer.
+description: Example code for the avax.import  {disallowed} ws method. Сomplete guide on how to use avax.import  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters